 Warm Up (5 - 10 min)

 The Need for Visualization

-Activity (35 min)

 Graphing Data

-Wrap Up (5 min)

 - Collect and record data about quantities of real objects, or characters on a screen - Create a bar graph and pie chart to represent simple data. - Make comparisons between data visualizations made by others and use them to make a prediction.